US seizes second oil vessel off Venezuela coast, officials say

 Sharp fall in exports

-In the days since US forces seized a sanctioned oil tanker off the coast of Venezuela last week, there has been an effective embargo in place, with loaded vessels carrying millions of barrels of oil staying in Venezuelan waters rather than risk seizure.
+In the days since US forces seized a sanctioned oil tanker off Venezuela’s coast last week, there has been an effective embargo in place, with loaded vessels carrying millions of barrels of oil staying in Venezuelan waters rather than risking seizure.

 Since the first seizure, Venezuelan crude exports have fallen sharply.

-While many vessels picking up oil in Venezuela are under sanctions, others transporting the country’s oil and crude from Iran and Russia have not been sanctioned, and some companies, particularly the US’ Chevron, transport Venezuelan oil in their own authorised ships.
+While many vessels picking up oil in Venezuela are under sanctions, others transporting the country’s oil and crude from Iran and Russia have not been sanctioned.
+Some companies, particularly the US’s Chevron, transport Venezuelan oil in their own authorised ships.

-China is the biggest buyer of Venezuelan crude, which accounts for about four percent of its imports, with shipments in December on track to average more than 600,000 barrels per day, analysts have said.
+China is the biggest buyer of Venezuelan crude, which accounts for about 4 percent of its imports, with shipments in December on track to average more than 600,000 barrels per day, analysts have said.

-For now, the oil market is well supplied and there are millions of barrels of oil on tankers off the coast of China waiting to offload.
+For now, the oil market is well supplied, and there are millions of barrels of oil on tankers off the coast of China waiting to offload.

 If the embargo stays in place for some time, then the loss of nearly a million barrels a day of crude supply is likely to push oil prices higher.